itsMapleLeaf/aspects3/app/rulebook.md

 - While down, you can’t make any actions.
 - Your hits cannot exceed your toughness.

-## Resolve
+## Fatigue & Resolve

+- Aspect art and other special actions require taking fatigue
+- You can only take up to your resolve, then you can no longer use abilities that require taking fatigue
-- Spend 1 resolve for aspect art
+- 1 fatigue: for aspect art
-- Spend 2 resolve to reroll a die (only once)
+- 2 fatigue: to reroll a die (only once)
-- Spend 2 resolve for an additional combat action (once per round)
+- 2 fatigue: for an additional combat action (once per round)

 ## Actions